 The formation of a company is a long-drawn process.
 Due to complex procedures and legal requirements, forming these companies can be difficult, costly, and time-consuming.

 This company must disclose various reports for those looking to be discrete in their operations.
 Unfortunately, this makes it difficult to maintain its secrecy.

 Potential For Dishonesty

 With the help of paid officers, the directors manage the company.
 However, if the directors are dishonest and misuse their power and position, it can be costly for the company.

 Directors and managing agents may appoint their relatives as the essential officers of the company.
 However, merit may not be given importance.

 Delays In Decision Making

-Now ask yourself why do all of these banks want your unvested money?
-These banks figured out how to make money grow by investing yours, mostly into these types of companies.
+Now ask yourself why all of these banks want your unvested money.
+These banks figured out how to grow money by investing yours, mostly into these companies.
 Let that sink in.